 In October 2018, just five months after their wedding, Harry and Meghan touched down in Australia for their first overseas tour as a married couple.

 What was already set to be a hectic visit turned into a royal frenzy when news that the couple were expecting broke as they arrived in Sydney at the start of their 16-day tour of Australia, New Zealand, Fiji and Tonga.

-Kensington Palace officials have been tight-lipped about the Duchess of Sussex’s exact due date, other than to say that Meghan and Harry’s first baby is due in the spring of 2019.
+Kensington Palace officials were tight-lipped about the Duchess of Sussex’s exact due date, other than to say that the baby was due in the spring of 2019.

 When the couple launched a joint Instagram account on April 2, fevered speculation followed that a big announcement was imminent.